linode/docs/docs/platform/linode-managed/index.md

 ### Adding the Public Key

 Linode generates and assigns a unique public/private keypair to your account's Managed service.
 This keypair will be used by Linode Support to log into your server whenever an issue needs to be investigated.
-To locate your Linode Managed public key:
+You can locate your Linode Managed public key through the following steps:

 1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).